The History of the Sanjay Gandhi National Park

 This memorial is dedicated to the ‘Father Of The Nation.’
 You can either walk or drive up here to enjoy beautiful views that contrast with the city and forest.

 The Gandhi Tekdi, a monument dedicated to the ‘father’ of the nation, is located just a stone’s throw from the main gate.
 You can enjoy beautiful views of the city and surrounding forests while you’re there.
-The point can be reached by either walking or driving via the stairs or the forest road.
+Either walking or driving can reach the point via the stairs or the forest road.